fastlane/fastlane.tools/index.md

 > Upload app screenshots, app metadata and ipa files to iTunes Connect using just one command.

 ### [snapshot](https://github.com/KrauseFx/snapshot)
-> Let your Mac create screenshots of your iPhone app in all languages on different devices.
+> Automatically take screenshots of your iOS app on all devices in multiple languages.

 ### [sigh](https://github.com/KrauseFx/sigh)
 > Sigh... having code signing issues again?
 Let sigh create and maintain provisioning profiles for you.